London mayoral elections

-The London mayoral election for the office of Mayor of London takes place every four years.
-The first election was held in May 2000, and five subsequent elections have taken place.
-The latest mayoral election took place in 2021, it was initially going to be held in 2020 but was postponed a year due to the COVID-19 pandemic.
+The London mayoral election for the office of mayor of London takes place every four years.
+The first election was held in May 2000, and six subsequent elections have taken place.
+The latest mayoral election took place in 2024.

 Electoral system

 The electoral system used for London mayor elections is first-past-the-post, where voters cast their vote for a candidate of their choice and the candidate who receives the most votes wins.

-Prior to the Elections Act 2022, elections were held using the supplementary vote system, where voters express a first and second choice of candidate, if no candidate receives an absolute majority of first choice votes, all but the two leading candidates are eliminated, and the votes of those eliminated redistributed according to their second choice votes to determine the winner.
+Prior to the Elections Act 2022, elections were held using the supplementary vote system, where voters express a first and second choice of candidate.
+If no candidate received an absolute majority of first choice votes, all but the two leading candidates were eliminated, and the votes of those eliminated were redistributed according to their second choice votes to determine the winner.

 As with most elected posts in the United Kingdom, a candidate must pay a deposit to run in the election.
-The current deposit a candidate must pay is £10,000, which is returned if the candidate's wins at least 5% of the first preference votes cast.
-The winner is elected for a fixed term of four years, there are no restrictions on the number of terms a Mayor may serve.
-Elections take place in May.
+The current deposit a candidate must pay is £10,000, which is returned if the candidate wins at least 5% of the votes cast (first preference votes before 2022).
+The winner is elected for a fixed term of four years; there are no restrictions on the number of terms a mayor may serve.
+Elections are held in May.